Summiting our First Volcano: Mount St. Helens

 When we decided to summit Mount St. Helens over a year ago, we did a lot of research on what to expect, how to get permits, etc. so we thought we’d share our experience with the world in case anyone else is considering summiting Mount St. Helens themselves!

 Note: this blog post contains affiliate links from Amazon, which means that if you use the links provided and make a purchase, we get a small commission at no extra cost to you.
 We will only ever recommend products we truly love, actually use during our adventures, and think you can benefit from too!

-Permit sales open on February 1 at 9 AM and it’s like getting concert tickets.
+Permit sales open on March 18 (it was previously February 1) at 9 AM and it’s like getting concert tickets.
 You need to be online minutes before, ready to go with a list of all days you’d want, and refresh your page like you’re trying to get tickets to see *insert whatever concert is selling out like crazy these days*.

 Where to stay the night before